datreant/MDSynthesis/docs/index.rst

 Contributing
 ============
-This project is still under heavy development, and there are certainly rough edges and bugs.
-Issues and pull requests welcome!

 MDSynthesis follows the development model of `datreant`_; see the `contributor's guide`_ to learn how to get started with contributing back.